-How to Navigate the Florida Intracoastal
+How to Navigate the Florida Intracoastal Waterway (ICW)

 The Florida section of this begins around St. Mary’s River near the Georgia/Florida state line.
-While navigating the Intracoastal in Florida, this is where things can get tricky.
+Things can begin to get tricky while navigating the Intracoastal in Florida.
 The next section of the Intracoastal is a section of the Gulf Intracoastal Waterway (GICW), and it picks up on the west coast in Punta Rassa, Florida, extending all the way to Tarpon Springs, Florida.

 To connect these two sections, you will have to navigate other waterways outside of the Intracoastal.
-The Okeechobee Waterway is the only true cross Florida canal, and it connects Stuart, Fl on the east coast with Fort Myers, Fl on the west coast.
+The Okeechobee Waterway is the only true cross Florida canal, and it connects Stuart, FL on the east coast with Fort Myers, FL on the west coast.
 This allows you to come down the eastern AIWW, cut across the state, and pick up the Gulf Intracoastal at Punta Rassa near Fort Myers.

 The alternative to this is a trip down through the Keys, around the tip of Florida, and up towards Punta Rassa.
 From Punta Rassa, you can follow the Gulf Intracoastal to the Anclote River near Tarpon Springs, FL.
 The route cuts off here again and leaves you to navigate 140 nautical miles of open water passage before rejoining the Gulf Intracoastal near Carrabelle, FL.

 To successfully navigate each section of the Intracoastal, there are certain things you need to know.
 You need to understand the aids to navigation, such as buoys and markers.
 Knowing what to look for will keep you on track, it is very easy to take a wrong turn.
 You’ll also need to know other navigational information like charts to use and major communication channels.

 Navigating the Atlantic Intracoastal Waterway in Florida

 You’ll eventually reach Cross Bank near Plantation Key, and this marks the official terminus of the AICW.
 If you need to travel faster and save time on the journey, you should deviate from the AICW at Government Cut and use Hawk Channel instead.

-AICW: Buoys and Markers
+AICW: Buoys & markers